DionMiller/kyra-exercise/README.md

 # Hi,
-# Thank your for viewing my excercise,
+# Thank your for viewing my exercise,

-To start the project open the backend folder,and run the node.js app with:
+To start the project please install npm packages in both folders,\
+then run the node.js app with:

 `nodemon api.js`